 That same level of care should be put towards anyone you hire, too.
 These are the people who are going to take care of those ideal clients, right?

 Usually, you ask yourself and customers questions to get to those personas.
 It’s the same here.
 We’ve listed the four key things to go over when you are creating the Sales Manager job description.

 Let’s get started.

 This role isn’t exactly a sales rep, but they aren’t just a manager either.
-You have to show exactly what you want your new person to do before you start posting the job.Not just a rep and not just a manager.
+You have to show exactly what you want your new person to do before you start posting your Sales Manager job description.Not just a rep and not just a manager.
 Sales managers lead by example.
 Click To Tweet

 Who Are Your Sales Managers?